karvis9/karvis9/README.md

 📫 MY ACM ICPC Results : https://icpc.global/ICPCID/ZZU3971LB11T

-WORK EXPERIENCE : In the summer of 2022, I interened at Amazon, in the ECFI payments org, where I worked on building the orchestrator service which handles 17 million redrives of remittances and transactions in under 15 mins using AWS Lambda, Herd, S3 , DynamoDB , Dagger and Java.
+WORK EXPERIENCE : At Amazon, in the ECFI payments org, I worked on building the orchestrator service which handles 17 million redrives of remittances and transactions in under 15 mins using AWS Lambda, Herd, S3 , DynamoDB , Dagger and Java.
 Prior to this I was at Goldman Sachs in the Strategic Services team, building the strategic delivery engine and Distributed Repository Architecture handling all the reporting requirements of the Asset Management Business.
 My projects also included the buildout of CI/CD pipelines, re- engineering legacy tools, front end development